austinsonger/Policy-Portal/incident-response.md

 * **Precursors** - A sign that an incident may occur in the future.
 Examples:
   * Monitoring system showing unusual behavior.
   * Audit log alerts indicated several failed login attempts.
-  * Suspicious emails targeting specific \<PlaceHolder> staff members with administrative access to production systems.
+  * Suspicious emails targeting specific `<Company Placeholder>` staff members with administrative access to production systems.
   * Alerts raised from a security control source based on its monitoring policy, such as
     * Okta (user authentication activities)
     * Threat Stack (AWS Cloudtrail events or system agent activities)